-When we become aware that a child is being privately fostered, we remind the carer/parent of their legal duty to notify Wiltshire, Hampshire or Southampton Children's Social Care.
+When we become aware that a child is being privately fostered, we remind the carer/parent of their legal duty to notify Wiltshire Children's Social Care.
 We follow this up by contacting the home school and/or Children's Social Care directly.